 He holds the academic position of Professor in Physiology at Oklahoma State University.
 He is the author of over 200 scientific papers and book chapters.
 David’s other affiliations and positions include past Chair of the International Conference on Equine Exercise Physiology (ICEEP) and editor of Comparative Exercise Physiology.
 He is also the author of Equine Exercise Physiology (Blackwell) and author of All Systems Go (a book about getting horses fit).

-David is the founder and CEO of Science Supplements Ltd which was established in 2003.
+David is the founder of Science Supplements which was established in 2003.
 The company has developed a unique range of highly efficacious products and sources ingredients from all over the world for their manufacturing operation in the UK.
-Science Supplements Ltd export to the USA, Europe and the Middle East and also have a manufacturing base in South Africa.
+Science Supplements currently export to the USA, Europe and the Middle East and also have a manufacturing base in South Africa.

 Teaching Experience and Areas of Expertise

 I have taught and mentored students at all levels from HND to PhD.
 I am comfortable in a conventional lecture environment or running seminars or individual mentoring.
 I like to engage students in a variety of ways to ensure that the teaching experience is stimulating and effective, including setting tasks for work in groups, problem solving and presentation of conclusions to group.

 Presentation skills: how to produce and give an effective scientific presentation

 Physiological measurement techniques

 Comparative exercise physiology (horse v dog v camel v man)